5 Roofing Maintenance Tips to Extend Your Roof’s Lifetime

 No, you haven’t.

 Frequently walking on your roof isn’t really a good idea – and can lead to some trouble down the road.
-Try and avoid it as much as possible – and only let a roof cleaning company or repairman walk on it when necessary.
+Try and avoid it as much as possible.
+In fact, don’t let roofing contractors walk on your roof unless its absolutely necessary.
+And whatever you do, don’t let roof cleaning companies walk on the roof as they clean it.
+Cleaning a roof regularly is not a roof maintenance tip; many times it does more harm than good.

 Horror stories about roofs being serviced by power washing abound – with shingles breaking and being torn off.
 Be sure it’s absolutely necessary and vet the washing service well before making any power-washing decisions.